mikelgo/workshop-exercises/angular-basic/05-router_basic.md

 ])
 ```

-serve the application and again try enter an invalid url. the application now should display the 404 page component instead
+Serve the application and again try enter an invalid url. the application now should display the 404 page component instead

-## routerLink
+## `routerLink`

-now we have a beautiful 404 page showing the user he did something wrong, but there is yet no chance for him to recover to
+Now we have a beautiful 404 page showing the user he did something wrong, but there is yet no chance for him to recover to
 a proper state of the application without touching the address bar.
 We want to give the user the possibility to navigate back to the popular list when he is on a wrong path.

-go to `NotFoundComponent` and insert a button with a `routerLink` Directive to setup routing to the popular list.
+Go to `NotFoundComponent` and insert a button with a `routerLink` Directive to setup routing to the popular list.

 ```html
 <!-- not-found.component.html -->